Review: Anastasia at the Sydney Lyric – History, myth and spectacle

 This is not to say the music detracts from the show—it doesn’t.
 The cast performs each number with gusto, and the songs serve their purpose within the story.
 But unlike the great musicals where melodies linger long after the curtain falls, Anastasia is unlikely to have audiences humming its tunes on the way home.

-Despite the historical inaccuracies at its core, Anastasia remains an engaging and emotionally satisfying piece of theatre.
-Its themes- identity, belonging, reinvention are universal, and the narrative’s blend of romance and mystery continues to captivate audiences.
+Despite the mythology at its core – or maybe because of it – Anastasia is an engaging piece of theatre.
+Its themes of revolution, oppression and identity are universal, and the narrative’s blend of romance and mystery works well.

-In many ways, the musical’s greatest strength lies in its ability to make us momentarily believe the impossible.
-Even knowing the historical truth, we find ourselves drawn into the “what if” of the story.
+Even knowing the truth, we find ourselves drawn into the “what if” of the story.
 It’s a testament to the enduring power of myth and to the skill of the creatives behind the production that the illusion works as well as it does.

 And yes, there is a twist.
 For those unfamiliar with the story, it provides a satisfying conclusion that ties together the emotional threads of the narrative.